-The primitive datatypes duration, dateTime, time, date, gYearMonth, gMonthDay, gDay, gMonth and gYear use lexical formats inspired by [ISO 8601].
+The ·primitive· datatypes duration, dateTime, time, date, gYearMonth, gMonthDay, gDay, gMonth and gYear use lexical formats inspired by [ISO 8601].
+Following [ISO 8601], the lexical forms of these datatypes can include only the characters #20 through #7F.
 This appendix provides more detail on the ISO formats and discusses some deviations from them for the datatypes defined in this specification.